Written by James Stone - Trainee Solicitor

-Harry is a third seat Trainee Solicitor currently sitting in our Residential Property Team.
-In this blog we hear from him about what you could expect on an average day as a trainee Conveyancer:
+James is a forth seat Trainee Solicitor currently sitting in our Residential Property Team.
+In this blog we hear from him about what you could expect on an average day as a trainee Residential Conveyancer Solicitor: